EVENTS

 7:00 pm, via Zoom

-Meetings are held on Wednesdays, every other month.
+Meetings are usually held on the second Wednesday, every other month.

 EHC members continue to work energetically during the pandemic on wide-ranging collaborative efforts to engage health professional students and institutions to address the unceasing threats of our climate to our health.
 READ MORE.